Brash Higgins 2019 ‘CRYSTAL’ Sparkling White

 We sourced the Crystal cuttings originally from a Greek grower in the Vale, Chris Pappas.
 He brought over a few cuttings of the white grape in his suitcase from his Greek hometown of Zitsa in the 1950’s to make his beloved ouzo here in his new home, McLaren Vale.
 We drank ouzo with him first in 2007, and many times after that, and it was darn good.
 The conversation eventually led to asking him for more info on the grapes he used.
 He said he couldn’t remember what the grapes were called, but would get back to me.
 His patch of Crystal is planted along his family home’s fence line in Adelaide.

 Eight years later, he finally got us a cutting.
 We sent it to France for DNA testing tout suite, as one does, since they have the largest vinous DNA library in the world.
 It came back “CRYSTAL”.
 We cleared it as virus free, then propagated a bunch of cuttings in a garden next to our house.
 The next Spring we ripped a new vineyard on Omensetter out behind the winery and planted the baby vines in 2016 on their own roots.

-The 2019 is the second wine, and it’s a wild, chunky little number.
-We added about 40 litres of frozen R/SM (riesling/semillon) juice back to the dry, chilled Crystal/Chenin wine in May 2019 to reawaken the yeast and help the wine reignite with carbonation in the bottle.
+The 2019 is the second wine, and it’s a wild.
+We added 40 litres of frozen R/SM (riesling/semillon) juice back to the dry, chilled Crystal/Chenin wine in May 2019 to reawaken the yeast and help the wine reignite with carbonation in the bottle.
 The yeast eat the added sugar in the R/SM juice and naturally create carbon dioxide as a by product.
-Unfiltered, and we mean it, the wine is cloudy and gently sparkling.
+Unfiltered, the wine is juicy and gently sparkling.

 pH 3.4, TA 7.77, Alc 12.5%, 80 Cases.